The coronavirus vaccine

 - in specially designated vaccination centres.

 If you can't travel to get a vaccine, you should still be contacted.
 The NHS is working on special arrangements for people who are housebound.

 Please do not contact your GP or other services asking about the availability of the vaccine as they will be unable to provide this information.

 While the first vaccine dose will provide you with some protection, you won’t be fully protected until a few weeks after your second dose as it takes a bit of time for your immune system to respond to the vaccine.

-Even after your second dose, any rules and restrictions in place will still apply to you as we don’t yet know whether the vaccine prevents you from passing the virus on to others.
+Even after your second dose, any government rules and restrictions in place will still apply to you.
+This is because:

 How have the coronavirus vaccines been developed so quickly?